-We are preserving and restoring nature ongoing every year and we would like to share and enjoy this land and this beautiful area with other people in a community setting.
-While maintaining the sense for individuality and privacy.
-Eventually we want to inspire like-minded people to settle on some potential locations close by to create a larger scale of community in the long run.
+We are preserving and restoring nature ongoing every year in little steps and we would like to share and enjoy this land and this beautiful area with other people in a scattered community setting with sense for individuality and privacy.
+Eventually we also want to inspire like-minded people to settle down on some potential locations close by to create a larger scale of community in the long run.

 We are in a very early state of our community set up.
 Long-term residents at the moment are Torsten and John.
-The Idea and focus is to create a circle of people with certain different abilities and passions, all united by the same vision of life.
-This vision will be based on the benefit from each other on various levels.
+The Idea and focus is to create a circle of people with different abilities and passions.
+All focussed on the same essentials of life.
+This kind of vision will be based on the benefit from each other on various levels.

-Meanwhile there is a various number of personal ongoing processes.
-To us it is very good to discover our natural rhythms and pace in time for example.
+Meanwhile there is a various number of ongoing personal processes.
+We are discovering our natural rhythms and pace in time for example.
 On a daily base and also over the entire year.
-In return we got more relaxation and a healthier relationship to time management and time and age in general.
+In return we got more grounding, contact and a different relationship to time management and time in general.

-Another example for ongoing process is to gain experience in different kinds of community settings to find out the ideal way of living together.
+Another example for ongoing process is to gain experience in different kinds of community settings to find out the ideal way for us of living together.

-Potentials for the future are to use parts of the Tir na Beo to provide a natural enjoyable ambience for certain events, treatments, workshops, outdoor education/activities etc. or just for accommodation, camping and relaxing.
+A plan for the near future is to use parts of the land to provide a natural enjoyable ambience for certain events, treatments, workshops, outdoor education/activities etc. or just to let accommodation, camping and relaxing.

-Once the basic setup on the land is finished another focus will be to install alternative energy systems.
+Once the basic setup on the land is finished another focus will be alternative energy systems.